 The socket file name must be an absolute path name.
 You can also change the location of

 mysql.sockat server startup by using a MySQL option file.
 See How to Protect or Change the MySQL Unix Socket File.

 To compile statically linked programs (for example, to make a binary distribution, to get better performance, or to work around problems with some Red Hat Linux distributions), run configure like this:

 CC=gcc CXX=gcc ./configure

-In most cases, you can get a reasonably optimized MySQL binary by using the options from the preceding list and adding the following options to the configure line:
+In most cases, you can get a reasonably optimized MySQL binary by using the following options on the configure line:

 --prefix=/usr/local/mysql --enable-assembler \ --with-mysqld-ldflags=-all-static

 The full configure line would, in other words, be something like the following for all recent gcc versions: